cdsalmons/arya/README.md

 1. No request URI match is found: `404 Not Found`
 2. A request URI is matched, but the HTTP verb does not match: `405 Method Not Allowed`
 3. The request URI and HTTP method match a route and the associated target is invoked

-> **NOTE:** HTTP method verbs are *case-sensitive* as defined in RFC 2616.
-Arya automatically
-> normalizes method names specified at Argument 1 of `Application::route` to uppercase to avoid
-> errors.
-This behavior may be optionally disabled should you wish to handle custom HTTP methods
-> containing lower-case characters.

 ## Middleware